11 Everyday Habits to Help Lower Breast Cancer Risk

 Women over 50 are at a higher risk for breast cancer, so it makes sense to take proactive measures where you can.

-It is estimated that in 2022, approximately 30% of all new women cancer diagnoses will be breast cancer and menopause seems to have a higher risk.
+As approximately 30% of all new cancer diagnoses in women will be breast cancer, and menopause seems to have a higher risk, it is vital to know how to help yourself as much as you can.

 What to look for